flybywiresim/docs/docs/fbw-a32nx/support/exp.md

 ### How to Report Issues

-At this time please only report issues via our Discord channel "#ata-22-fms" in the thread "Bugs and Issues".
+At this time please only report issues via our Discord channel "#ata-22-fms" in the thread "[CFMS LNAV ONLY Bugs + Issues](https://discord.com/channels/738864299392630914/876140343735771147/882442909918584862){ target=new }".

 !!! warning
-    Please read the above Known Issues list and also use the search of  Discord to see if you issue has already been reported.
+    Please read the above Known Issues list and also use the search of  Discord to see if your issue has already been reported.

 **Do not open any issues on Github for the Experimental Version!**